arisanch/hello-world/README.md

 `oc describe secret github`

 ### Add secret for access to quay
+Encrypted password provided by quay is required.
+Login into quay and go to account settings.
+Select "generate encrypted CLI password" link.
 Replace <username> and <password> with values from quay.io.
 Note that `default` in `oc secrets link` command refers to the service account name.

 ```